tbilloud/gate-pixel/README.md

 ## [Getting started](#getting-started)

-From the root directory (if using Pycharm, set the working directory to the root), run:
+From the root directory (if using Pycharm, set the working directory to the root directory), run:

 `python3 examples/main.py`

-Or, if Allpix² is not needed:

-`python3 examples/without_allpix.py`

 The 1st time you run a simulation, Gate10 will install Geant4 datasets, which can take a while.
 This is done only once.